symfony/symfony-docs/cookbook/templating/PHP.rst

 How to use PHP instead of Twig for Templates
 ============================================

-Even if Symfony2 defaults to Twig for its template engine, you can still use plain PHP code if you want.
+Symfony2 defaults to Twig for its template engine, but you can still use plain PHP code if you want.
 Both templating engines are supported equally in Symfony2.
 Symfony2 adds some nice features on top of PHP to make writing templates with PHP more powerful.